Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights - NewsBreak

 Bills stats and trends

-- When Buffalo scores more than 22.5 points, it is 7-1 against the spread and 7-1 overall.
+- When Buffalo records more than 22.5 points, it is 8-1 against the spread and 7-1 overall.

-- The Bills have 17 giveaways this season, while the Buccaneers have 24 takeaways.
+- This year the Bills have 17 turnovers, seven fewer than the Buccaneers have takeaways (24).

 Home and road insights

-- At home this season, Tampa Bay is 5-0 overall and 4-1 against the spread.
+- At home this year, Tampa Bay is 5-0 overall and 4-1 against the spread.

-- At home, the Buccaneers are 4-1 ATS as 3.5-point favorites or greater.
+- This season, as 3.5-point favorites or more at home, the Buccaneers are 4-1 ATS.

-- Tampa Bay has gone over the total in three of five home games this season.
+- In five games at home this season, Tampa Bay has hit the over three times.

-- Buffalo has gone over the total in three of six road games this year.
+- Buffalo has gone over the total in three of seven away games this year.

 Powered by Data Skrive.